"Admissions World Tour" - My Path to Fontainebleau

 But let’s start from the beginning and maybe, while I am writing this text –and hopefully many more in the near future- for all of you, my anxiety gets reduced.
 I’ll let you know!

 I am one of those atypical management consultants that you come across in the big strategy consultancies.
-I am originally from Germany and after studying mechanical engineering in Switzerland (and four years of failing to learn Swiss-German) I realized that pure engineering is not the right path for me.
+I am originally from Germany and after studying mechanical engineering in Switzerland (and four years of failing to learn Swiss-German) I realised that pure engineering is not the right path for me.
 So after desperately looking for alternative options, I ended up at McKinsey.
 To be honest, I didn’t really know that McKinsey existed about a year before I applied.

 After two and a half years at the "firm", I can look into the mirror and can honestly say that I enjoyed it very much (well obviously you have times when you have to fix “that one slide” way too late at night and then it was not necessary in the morning and you curse everything that you can find, but hey…).